Welbourn is a small village situated along the Lincolnshire Edge about 10 miles south of Lincoln.

 The features of the village include St Chad’s Church; an ancient monument – Castle Hill; the Beck (village pond) which is spring fed and flows into the Castle moat, a Village Hall, shop and Post Office, two schools- Welbourn C of E Primary school and The Sir William Roberson Academy plus a Public House (Joiners Arms) and the original Manor House (now used as a care home).
 The village also features a traditional Victorian Ironworks, which is opened for volunteers on the first Saturday of every month.

-Following an initial research residency in 2015, artist Lyndall Phelps returned to Welbourn in 2016 to work with local people to research the village’s history and traditional rural way of life.
-Her researched focused on the historical importance of agriculture and its associated trades to Welbourn.
+Artist Lyndall Phelps was in residency in Welbourn in 2015/ 2016 working with local people to research the village’s history and traditional rural way of life.
+Her research focused on the historical importance of agriculture and its associated trades to Welbourn.
 Lyndall led a number of workshops with local school children and residents, developing artworks inspired by the farming history of the village.
 The artwork Fertile Ground was produced by Lyndall in response to her time in the village.

-Follow the links on the right to find out more about Ridges & Furrows in Welbourn and listen to selected oral history recordings.
+Follow the links on the right/below to find out more about Ridges & Furrows in Welbourn and listen to selected oral history recordings.